 Antibiotics are usually used in addition to drainage to prevent the infection from spreading and to help completely eliminate the infection.
 Laboratory analysis of the pus identifies the infecting organism so that the most effective antibiotic can be selected.
 It is uncommon for antibiotics to cure an abscess without drainage.

 If the abscess cannot be reached safely by the needle and catheter, surgical drainage may be necessary.
 Once the abscess has been drained, the source of the infection is also surgically treated.
-For example, if the abscess is caused by a perforation (hole) in the colon, doctors can remove that part of the colon.
+For example, if the abscess is caused by a perforation (hole) in the colon, doctors usually remove that part of the colon.